maximecb/minibot-iface/README.md

 # minibot-iface

-Remote control interface for the MiniWorld robot (Raspberri Pi 3 B+, camera module V2)
+Remote control interface for the MiniWorld robot.
+The robot uses a Raspberri Pi 3 B+, the camera module V2, an [Adafruit motor hat](https://www.adafruit.com/product/2348) and two differential drive motors.

 Dependencies:
 - Python 3